Dogz (2005 video game)

 Dogz is a virtual pet and pet simulation game in the Petz series, released for the Game Boy Advance, in 2005, and Nintendo DS, in 2006.
 It is a localisation of the Japanese game Kawaii Koinu Wonderful (かわいい仔犬 ワンダフル, lit.
 'Cute Puppy Wonderful'), released in November 2004, and developed by MTO as part of the Nakayoshi Pet series.
 Unlike other games in the Petz series the player controls a playable character in an Isometric world.

-It is a distinct game from the Catz games released on the Game Boy Advance and DS, as well as the previous Dogz game released for Gameboy Color.
+It is a distinct game from the Catz games released on the Game Boy Advance and DS, as well as the previous Dogz game released for Game Boy Color.

 Gameplay

 The player character, in the centre, is speaking to his dog, with his parents on either side.
 The game being presented in an Isometric perspective and including dialogue, sets it apart from previous Petz games.

 As in previous games in the Petz series, the player begins the game by adopting a dog giving it a name, and "training" it.
 However, unlike previous games in the series, the action is presented in an Isometric perspective and with a player avatar performing the player's action.
 The game also has dialogue with the player character's family, who coach the player in how to look after the animal.
 The game's simulation runs with a daily cycle, with non pet related chores—changing music, switching on and off a television, tidying up, vacuuming—being included as minigames.